 How the VMC works

 VMC’s are the highest level of logo verification defined in the BIMI standard.
-The email sending organization obtains a VMC from a Certification Authority like Entrust Datacard.
+The email sending organization obtains a VMC from a Certification Authority like Entrust.
 The organization also needs a “good reputation” and must publish a Domain-based Message Authentication, Reporting and Conformance (DMARC) record at enforcement, and then set up a BIMI DNS record.

 Once everything is confirmed and configured correctly, then the emails may automatically display the sender’s logo like the hypothetical before-and-after example below.